TOMToolkit/tom_base/docs/advanced/latex_generation.md

 The built-in LaTeX table generation is good, but it certainly has some shortcomings, and can't be expected to cover every or even most use cases.
 As such, the implementation allows for smooth addition of any custom processing.

+In order to generate a LaTeX table for a unique use case, we'll need to write a custom LaTeX processor, which we'll go through below.
+A LaTeX processor has a custom Form class and a Processor class, and the Processor class has a function which takes data from your TOM DB and outputs it in the preferred LaTeX-formatted table.
 To begin, here's a brief look at part of the structure of the tom_publications app in the TOM Toolkit:

 ```
 tom_publications